dedis/popstellar/docs/protocol.md

 🧭 **RPC Message** > **Query** > **Greet Server**

 By sending a greet server message, a server can transmit its public key as well as the addresses of its client and server endpoints to another server.
+For this purpose, the server sends out a JSON-RPC 2.0 *notification* as defined below.

 This message should be sent by the server that opens a connection with another server.
 It should trigger a `GreetServer` message from the server that receives the connection containing its own information.

-RPC
+Notification

 ```json5
 // ../protocol/examples/query/greet_server/greet_server.json